inspec/inspec/docs/matchers.md

 ---
-title: InSpec Matchers Reference
+title: InSpec Universal Matchers Reference
 ---

-# InSpec Matchers Reference
+# InSpec Universal Matchers Reference

 Inspec uses matchers to help compare resource values to expectations.
+Matchers may be dedicated to a specific resource (such as the `aws_iam_root_user` resource's [`have_mfa_enabled`](https://www.inspec.io/docs/reference/resources/aws_iam_root_user/#have_mfa_enabled) matcher).
+If a matcher may be used on any resource type, it is _universal_.

-The following matchers are available:
+The following universal matchers are available:

 * `be`
 * `be_in`